fulsstackJS-Fall2018/Period-3/README.md

 ## [Learning Goals Period 3](https://docs.google.com/document/d/12WHBIzeT0mh0ZWmwFKufTJFTdQy007sZich9XWApW48/edit?usp=sharing)

 ## 22-10-Monday
-* a quick introduction GeoJSON
+* A quick introduction Geo-location and GeoJSON
 * How to use geospatial queries in MongoDB (using mongoose)

 #### Before this lesson you should: